 3. Extensions of IFs to represent the economic impacts of a full range of scenarios and undertaking/documenting the results of the scenarios for the broader IFs system, focusing on economic but not excluding sustainability variables.

-Each stage of the project will culminate in the creation of a version of the IFs forecasting system that will allow use the system with the extensions undertaken and scenario capability added.
+Each stage of the project was to culminate in the creation of a version of the IFs forecasting system allowing use of the system with the extensions undertaken and scenario capabilities added.
 The third stage produced a paper, which appeared in issue 99 of the journal Technological Forecasting and Social Change.